openstack-archive/tripleo-docs/doc/source/upgrade/undercloud.rst

        The undercloud is containerized by default as of Rocky.
 Therefore, an undercloud deployed on Queens (non-containerized) will be upgraded to a containerized undercloud on Rocky, by default.
-       To upgrade with instack undercloud, you'll need to upgrade with ``--use-heat=False`` option.
+       To upgrade with instack undercloud in Rocky, you'll need to upgrade with ``--use-heat=False`` option.
 Note this isn't tested and not supported.

    .. note::